Medically reviewed by

 - An episode is usual, except when nightmares frequently occur, causing significant distress, then it is a nightmare disorder

 If you ingest chill or any other similar spicy food right before going to sleep, you might find it hard to sleep.
 For sleep to occur, your body temperature must be low at the non-REM stage and its lowest at the REM stage.
-When your body now has its temperature deliberately raised, there will be a clash when it has registered nighttime.
+When your body has its temperature deliberately raised, it will interfere with sleep.

 The circadian and sleep-wake homeostasis systems kick into action and push for normalcy, causing an internal conflict that translates into restlessness.
 It can also lead to indigestion and lead to a worsened Gastroesophageal Reflux Disease (GERD).
 You will be restless all night and may suffer from gastric disturbance.